rhyslwells/Data-Archive/content/standardised/LSTM.md

 # Why is LSTM less favourable over using transformers

 >[!Summary]
-> Long Short-Term Memory (LSTM) networks, a type of Recurrent Neural Network ([[RNN]]), are less favorable than [[Transformer]] for many modern tasks, especially in Natural Language Processing ([[NLP]]).
+> Long Short-Term Memory (LSTM) networks, a type of Recurrent Neural Network ([[Recurrent Neural Networks]]), are less favorable than [[Transformer]] for many modern tasks, especially in Natural Language Processing ([[NLP]]).
 LSTMs process sequences of data one step at a time, making them inherently sequential and difficult to parallelize.
 Transformers, on the other hand, leverage a self-attention mechanism that allows them to process entire sequences simultaneously, leading to faster training and the ability to capture long-range dependencies more effectively.
 >
 > Mathematically, LSTM’s sequential nature leads to slower computations, while the Transformer’s attention mechanism computes relationships between all tokens in a sequence, allowing better scalability and performance for tasks like translation, summarization, and language modeling.